Kevinrosales/health-tracker/README.md

  For lab 32 we where tasked with finishing lab 28.
 The features we had to add where to add a working database, display the entry's from the database, and last was to be able to add things to the database
+### lab 33
+For lab 33 we where tasked with creating a backend spring app and make methods to be able to Get data and post data to and from the back end server and have it display on our health tracker.
 ## Images

 ### lab 26